Our Student Services staff embodies the college's mission: making a positive difference.

-Each student's permanent records pertaining to the certification of enrollment for V.A. education benefits, are under the administrative supervision of the V.A.
-School Certifying Official (SCO).
+Each student's records pertaining to the certification of enrollment for Military Benefits, are under the administrative supervision of the Director of Military Benefits Processing.
 All financial records are maintained by the Dean of Business Services.
-The campus SCO is responsible for each eligible student's certification.
+The Director of Military Benefits Processing is responsible for each eligible student's certification.

 Residency Information for Military and Dependents

 Special provisions regarding in-state residency are provided for military members and their dependents.
-(See MGCCC Catalog – Residency ) To be considered for in-state tuition status, proper documentation must be provided to Military Services (current military orders, DD214, Certificate of Eligibility, etc.).
+(See MGCCC Catalog – Residency ) To be considered for in-state tuition status, proper documentation must be provided to the Military Benefits Processing Center (current military orders, Certificate of Eligibility, etc.).

 Previous Education and Training Period